 Books are a great place to start your research.
 They contain useful summaries about what's happening in your field and can help you to establish the key theories and background of your research.
 As well as books specifically covering your subject, the Library also holds lots of titles to help you develop your study skills.

 Use YorSearch, the Library catalogue.
-Some books will be available as e-books that you can access online from anywhere; look for the View It link in YorSearch..
+Some books will be available as e-books that you can access online from anywhere; look for the Electronic resource link in YorSearch..

 Each of your modules will have a reading list of suggested books and all of your core or essential readings should be available for you to access online.